 You might also focus on the times of day other passengers are not as willing to book.
 Think the first flight in the morning, or the last one out at night, or even an overnight "red-eye" flight.
 Taking one of those might even help you save on a night's accommodation since you can sleep on the plane.

 Compare Flight Prices

 Before you purchase tickets, do a little comparison shopping, and pay attention to any price changes on the flights you're interested in booking.

 Third-party websites like Skyscanner and Google Flights allow users to track airfares over periods of time.
 Using calendar searches, you can get an overview of price fluctuations by weeks and months, and then see if there are certain dates, times, or even specific airlines and alternative airports where you can fly and save money.

 You might be able to save some cash by setting an airfare alert on a site like Kayak too.
 Log in to your account and enter parameters such as origin and destination, specific dates or months, and whether you prefer to fly nonstop.
 You can also just set your search to "flexible" with a price range, and see what comes up.
 If airfares go down after you perform your search, the site will notify you and you can book at that point.

 Pay With an Airline Credit Card

 - More rewards: Though it's not instant savings, many airline cards accrue bonus points or miles on flights with their carrier that you can use for a reward ticket in the future.
-For example, the Southwest Rapid Rewards® Plus Credit Card earns 2 points per dollar spent on Southwest purchases, but just 1 per dollar on all other purchases.
-So by using it to pay for your flights with the airline, you can earn double your rewards compared with other purchases.
+Some cards may offer you up to 10 points per dollar spent on certain purchases.
+You'll want to review each card you're interested in and see if your spending or card benefits can offset the annual fee.

 Join Frequent-Flyer Programs